jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

-# I. Right and wrong as a clue to the meaning of the Universe
+# Book I. Right and wrong as a clue to the meaning of the Universe

 ## The law of human nature